ikunetwork/WhitePaper/README.md

 Licensees will be in the form of either (i) a third party that acquires a certain threshold of memory aka `RST[x]`, engaging the `permissionlessLicense` protocol as described below, or (ii) the `RST[x]` sub-network.

-The Network will provide a standard `permissionlessLicense` with drop down variables such as territory, `RST[x]` license threshold, required efforts for good faith development \(e.g. Phase II clincal trial commence in 6 months\), amongst others.
+The Network will provide a standard `permissionlessLicense` with drop down variables such as territory, `RSM[x]` license threshold, required efforts for good faith development \(e.g. Phase II clincal trial commence in 6 months\), amongst others.
 This will enable proposers to click through, filling in variables at their discretion, likely dramatically reducing the need for negotiation, lawyers and other middlemen - enabling an open streamlined licensing process.
 In addition, parties will have the opportunity to provide their own customized license, subject to market demand.

 ### The IKU Reserve

-The IKU foundation will maintain its assets as necessary for incentivizing VR peer review, liquidity and community bounties in both software and bio R&D.  Resources may be stored in an Ethereum MultiSigWallet: \([https://github.com/Gnosis/MultiSigWallet](https://github.com/Gnosis/MultiSigWallet)\) which is built on top of ConsenSys Ethereum MultiSigWallet \([https://github.com/ConsenSys/MultiSigWallet](https://github.com/ConsenSys/MultiSigWallet)\).\] All foundation transactions and bounties will be public, enabling anyone to see the state of the Network in real time.
+The IKU foundation will maintain its assets as necessary for incentivizing VR peer review, liquidity and community bounties in both software and bio R&D.  Resources may be stored in an Ethereum MultiSigWallet: \([https://github.com/Gnosis/MultiSigWallet](https://github.com/Gnosis/MultiSigWallet)\) which is built on top of ConsenSys Ethereum MultiSigWallet \([https://github.com/ConsenSys/MultiSigWallet](https://github.com/ConsenSys/MultiSigWallet)\).\] All foundation transactions and bounties will be public.

 ### Future Development

-Additional IN features are expected to be developed and/or integrated based on IKU decision making to further enable bio R&D efficiency, which may include but are not limited to advanced analytic and platform navigation tools, as well as links to language agnostic relevant public and private content through APIs \(e.g., PubMed, IP Databases\).
+Additional features are expected to be developed to further efficiencies, which may include but are not limited to advanced analytic and platform navigation tools, as well as links to language agnostic relevant public and private content through APIs \(e.g., PubMed, IP Databases\).
 This will improve workflow efficiency and thus lead to enhanced platform performance.

-As to specific anticipated service components, dependent on IKU token holder decision making, a software bounty may be deployed for `RST[i]` bundling, `i` representing the number of `RST[x]` bundled, as stated below:
+As to specific anticipated service components, a software bounty may be deployed for `RSM[i]` bundling, `i` representing the number of `RSM[x]` bundled, as stated below:

 Bundling may serve to enable various bio R&D assets to mitigate economic and scientific risk exposure as well as provide horizontal, or vertical licensed research collaboration.
 As opposed to a traditional centralized corporation, the `RST[i]` bundle lowers the cost of both trust and risk.

 How to bundle:

-* Declare `RST[x]` eligible to bundle with `i-1` in the `RFP`, during token sale, or later point in time
+* Declare `RSM[x]` eligible to bundle with `i-1` in the `RFP`, or later point in time
-* Declare `RST[x]` seeking bundle
+* Declare `RSM[x]` seeking bundle

-All IN R&D initiatives would have the option to actively bundle `RST[x]` into `RST[i]`, or allow for `RST[i]` to choose to bundle with an `RST[x]`, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same R&D verticals.
+All Network R&D initiatives would have the option to actively bundle `RSM[x]` into `RSM[i]`, or allow for `RSM[i]` to choose to bundle with an `RSM[x]`, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same R&D verticals.
 Atomic exchange serves as a mechanism to reduce risk and stabilize IKU/`RST[i]` in a frictionless fashion, as atomic assets do not need to be traded on a centralized exchange, but can be swapped for one another through direct p2p algorithmic execution.

 This would be especially important for clinical trials in the same research vertical i.e. condition, disease, mechanism of action, molecule, etc. as it mitigates scientific and economic risk through the ability to algorithmically bond with each other thru smart contract.

 ## Conclusion

 IKU will serve to enable unprecedented global creation and deployment of resources for safe and impactful clinical trial research.
 Decentralizing resource allocation and asset transactions allows for increased transparency of market activity which is expected to lead to significant bio innovation in the near future.
 The foregoing working draft has sketched a paradigmatically novel vision of the structural and organizational means by which this can dramatically increase the reward for efficient R&D, reduce the risk of failure, all the while enabling global, decentralized liquidity.
-We expect the IN to be a critical infrastructure piece to spark and launch the entire system of digital R&D rights.
-This is the fundamental intention and the essence of the IN.
+We expect the Network to be a critical infrastructure piece to spark and launch the entire system of digital R&D rights.
+This is the fundamental intention and the essence of the IKU.

 ## Footnotes